coderholic/pyradio/docs/index.md

 **Note:** On Windows, **mpv** and **VLC** will open a new player window instead of executing in the terminal.

 In addition, a command line parameter has been added "*-x*" ("*--exteranl-player*") which when used in conjuction with the "*-p*" ("*--play*") command line parameter, will instruct **PyRadio** to play a station and terminate after the playback stops.

+## Text-to-Speech Support

+**PyRadio** now features comprehensive Text-to-Speech (TTS) support, providing auditory feedback for an enhanced radio streaming experience.
+This intelligent system delivers contextual information about station navigation, playback status, and system events.

+More info about the implementation and status at the [relevant page](tts.md).

 ## Debug mode